Skip to content

 Walkthrough

 This pull request updates dependency management and refines configuration file loading across several projects.
 In multiple package manifests, TypeScript-related dependencies (ts-node and typescript) have been removed and replaced with the jiti runtime.
-In parallel, several configuration and file-loading routines have been refactored to support additional file extensions (such as .mts, .cts, and .cjs), consolidate duplicate logic (e.g., renaming loadJsFile to loadFile and introducing loadTsFileDefault), and improve error reporting.
+In parallel, several configuration and file-loading routines have been refactored to support additional file extensions (such as .mts, .cts, and .cjs), consolidate duplicate logic (e.g., renaming loadJsFile to loadFile and introducing loadTsFileDefault), and improve error reporting and TypeScript support by preferring jiti with fallback to ts-node.
+The GitHub Actions workflow was also updated to disable fail-fast behavior on matrix jobs.

 Changes